tylerkennedy/DontTextHugo/content/blog/does-iphone-have-junk-folder-for-text-messages.md

 ### Transactions and Promotions 📢

-The Transcations and Promotions folder can be used to sort out automated text messages that you receive.
+The Transactions and Promotions folder can be used to sort out automated text messages that you receive.

 The Transactions folder is used to filtering texts for online receipts.
 The Promotions folder is used to sort out marketing text messages from advertisers.